olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 In order to understand what that means, we have to understand the following three concepts:

-1. Functional Programming (FP)
+1. Functional Programming
-1. Reactive Programming (RP)
+1. Reactive Programming
 1. Predictable code

 I will do my best in trying to explain what these mean in a simple and understandable way.

-### What is Functional Programming (FP)?
+### Functional Programming

-Functional Programming is a popular programming paradigm where the main idea is to avoid using global state, mutable data or side effects.
+Functional Programming (FP) is a popular programming paradigm where the main idea is to avoid using global state, mutable data or side effects.
 In FP, data flows through `pure functions`, meaning that the function has no side effects.
 Side effects in this context means changing something outside the function scope, like changing a global variable or sending a HTTP request.
 A pure function should only have inputs and return some outputs, without mutations.